 - Dealing with society’s perception and judgment of homeschooling.

-- Balancing different learning levels if you have multiple kids.
+- Balancing different learning levels if you have multiple kids takes time and practice.

 Now, let’s take a look at public schooling pros and cons, including benefits of public schools over homeschooling: